AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 6- Service workers and he said better approach the renderer than accessing the DOM 7- Al utilizar @Injectable se tiene que usar en todos los "services", versiones anteriores no necesitaban pero ahora es buena practica o es obligatorio
 8- Different way of injecting a service (Line 359 - 370?)
+_9- Environmental variables I also see in other projects .env.
+Isn't the same because we're getting a variable or angular make some magic in there?_
-9- Why there are Routes and Route?
+10- Why there are Routes and Route?

 14- bleedout term in angular????